 Xbtusd is back, with another essay about how top guys think about dating and pursue non-monogamy.

 I just got word from a long term threesome partner, Anna, that she will be in town in a few weeks, and we scheduled a date.
 My relationship with Anna makes me think about how different RQ’s experiences are from mine, and how different mine are from the average guy.
 I’ve put a lot of time and energy into Anna, planting a seed and nurturing it as it grew.
 When the pandemic struck, Anna moved to another city to ride it out with her boyfriend.
 During lockdown, the four of us played online games together.
-When I went out of the country for the winter to a surf destination to escape covid winter, I kept in touch regularly via IG, commenting on her life and sharing mine with her.
+When I went out of the country for the winter, I kept in touch regularly via IG, commenting on her life and sharing mine with her.
 A lot of red pill commenters would probably say this is “beta,” or “soft”, or “cucked.”
 Is it?
 I don’t know, or really care.
 Human relationships are worth creating and maintaining for their own sake; treat people as instruments and you will become an instrument to them, to be discarded when your use is fulfilled.
 I don’t like fucking women I don’t know well and connect with as a person.
 Sex gets better the deeper you connect, not to mention that women need to trust you to fully to let go and have the best sexual experience possible.
 Want to fuck a girl in the ass?
 Tie her up?
 Cum on her face?
 Treating her like you like her helps, but liking her is exponentially better.

 My then-girlfriend and I were propositioned by this couple, and it might have gone through, except for the guy’s personality.
 We met this couple outside of the open relationship and non-monogamy community because they lived near us and shared some common habits: the girl was a hot European, probably a high 8.
-We’d encountered them repeatedly, in the neighborhood, and they were friendly and normal at first… the guy also helped us find a small bit MDMA, which is nice).
+We’d encountered them repeatedly, in the neighborhood, and they were friendly and normal at first… the guy also helped us find a small bit of MDMA, which is nice).
 One night we were all drinking a bit and actually getting to know each other, as opposed to idle chitchat.
 It’s hard to describe the exact feeling, and nothing physical changed, but over the course of the night I felt the energy shift from “normal and friendly” to “this is more than friendly.”
 I’m sure my girlfriend felt the shift too, as she’d been sufficiently immersed in this world to know.

 I wasn’t totally opposed to to the potential foursome (did I mention the girl is stunning?), but, even though my girlfriend and I could feel the sexual interest, the other guy couldn’t shut up.
 When we were all hanging out, he’d embark on these endlessly long rambles and tangents.
 Not sharing the conversation is one of my partner’s huge pet peeves, and she’s been annoyed at work when guys talk over her or try to talk over her, and she’d complained repeatedly and vociferously about guys who monologue.
 Just like this guy was doing.
 Sharing the conversation is a fundamental aspect of social skills, and this other guy wasn’t doing it.
 If a person is going to monologue, they better have Chris Rock or Jerry Seinfeld levels of story quality.
 This guy didn’t.